 On April 18, 2019, the Receiver served London-based ATC Brokers LTD ("ATC") with a copy of the SRO and requested that ATC freeze all accounts associated with the defendants and relief defendants.
 In cooperation with domestic law enforcement and the United Kingdom's National Crime Agency, ATC identified and froze one account in the name of Oasis Global FX, S.A., which contained \$2,005,368.28.
 During October 2021, the DOJ recovered those funds pursuant to certain international agreements, and the agency now has custody of the repatriated money.
-The Receiver intends to petition the government for remission of those and other funds as soon as possible.
-The money will then be distributed to victim-investors through the claims process established by the Court and the Receiver.
+As noted above, the Receiver will petition the government

-&lt;sup>7 The Receiver also opened a checking/operating account for making disbursements.
+7 The Receiver also opened a checking/operating account for making disbursements.

-&lt;sup>8 Carolyn DaCorta - defendant DaCorta's wife - paid \$32,100 for a membership in the Long Boat Key Club one week before the Receiver was appointed.
+8 Carolyn DaCorta - defendant DaCorta's wife - paid \$32,100 for a membership in the Long Boat Key Club one week before the Receiver was appointed.
 The Receiver obtained a \$30,000 refund without the need for litigation, which is included in the above calculation.
+The membership was purchased with misappropriated investor funds, and during his criminal trial, DaCorta's purchase of the membership was an important example of his illegal diversion of assets.